hummingbird-12/par-dist-computing/README.md

-# Introduction to Parallel and Distributed Computing course (CSEG414/CSE5414)
+# CSEG414/CSE5414 - Introduction to Parallel and Distributed Computing

-Assignments for the Introduction to Parallel and Distributed Computing course (CSEG414/CSE5414), Fall 2020, Sogang University
+Workspace for CSEG414/CSE5414 - Introduction to Parallel and Distributed Computing, Fall 2020, Sogang University

-## Developer

-Inho Kim

-Computer Science and Engineering, Sogang University